-CONTACT OF MR. HARRY EUGENE SCHAFER AND HIS SPOUSE, MRS. JILL D. SCHAFER.
-WITH STAFF MEMBERS OF THE SSC
+HE: CONTACT OF MR. MARRY EUGENE SCHAFER AND HIS SPOUSE, MRS. JILL D. SCHAFER, WITH STAFF MEMBERS OF THE SSC

-Mr. Harry Eugene Schafer and his spouse, Mrs. Jill D. Schafer, served as confidential informants of the FBI until March, 1975.
-Immediately prior to that date they were identified as sources of the FBI by date they were identified as sources of the FBI by Joseph Alfred Burton, a former confidential informant of the FBI.
+Hr.
+Harry Eugene Schafer and his spouse, Mrs. Jill D. Schafer, served as confidential informants of the FBI until March, 1975.
+Immediately prior to that date they were identified as sources of the FBI by Joseph Alfred Burton, a former confidential informant of the FBI.
 Since his discontinuance as an FBI source in July, 1974, Burton has been publicly attacking the FBI for alleged improprieties and illegal activities.
-Joseph Alfred Burton, a former confidential informant of the FBI.
-Since his discontinuance as an FBI source FBI for alleged improprieties and illegal activities.

 Burton's charges are distorted and in some instances false.